chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 Reach out to WeHooper at [Mountain Mesh](https://mtnme.sh/) in Georgia.
 They have a number of options: Nebra Pi hats that use 40 pin headers (that can also be used on normal Raspberry Pis), [MESHTOAD](https://mtnme.sh/devices/MeshToad/) USB that works for any PC and developing an M2 format card (still early prototype).
 Hop on their [Discord](https://discord.gg/4WN32RHGSs) and inquire.

+The enclosure is a [DAM005C](https://www.alibaba.com/product-detail/DAM005C-210-130-50mm-aluminium-IP67_1600234767148.html).
+Schematic can be found [here](https://forum.digikey.com/uploads/short-url/jdaai1wYIySMZllj9n3FrCqtYtU.pdf).
+I've seen claims of IP67 and IP65.
+Manufacturer seems to be Ningbo Darer Enclosure Co.
+Price is pretty reasonable ($15-20) but shipping can be brutal.

 ### Shucking

 Honestly, I rip out the USB board.
 I keep the WiFi and stick that in the single USB port.
 Nebra Bluetooth adapter is VERY short range and doesn't have any connectors for an external antenna.
 If you want to keep the USB board, you'll need pass-through headers for the Nebra hat.